ethereum/EIPs/SIPS/sip-x-purgable-synths.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SIP.-->

-This SIP proposes to introduce a "Purgable Synth" in order to exchange the remaining balances of unpopular or frozen Inverse Synths to their holders in sUSD and remove the deprecated Synth from the system which in turn saves gas or reconfigure the frozen Inverse Synth.
+This SIP proposes to introduce a "Purgeable Synth" in order to exchange the remaining balances of unpopular or frozen Inverse Synths to their holders in sUSD and remove the deprecated Synth from the system which in turn saves gas or reconfigure the frozen Inverse Synth.

 ## Abstract